21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 sudo nano /etc/tor/torrc
 ```

-Paste the following lines to the end of the file and add bridges.
-Note that unlike the Tor settings in Samourai Dojo, the bridges here are without quotes:
+Paste the following lines at the end of the file and add bridges.
+Note that unlike the Tor settings in Samourai Dojo, the bridges here should not be enclosed in quotes:

 ```
 ClientTransportPlugin obfs4 exec /usr/bin/obfs4proxy